 Passing on knowledge to others is a wonderful way of "passing it forward."
 Helping students to be successful in future endeavors is very rewarding.

-Ottawa University-Online - Bachelors, ENGLISH
+Undergraduate Degree: Ottawa University-Online - Bachelors, English

-Southern New Hampshire University - Masters, ENGLISH
+Graduate Degree: Southern New Hampshire University - Masters, English

 College Level American Literature